epfl-dlab/aiflows/website/public/docs/contributing_info/index.rst

     Contribute to the Flows from the FlowVerse!
 Follow the guidelines in the :ref:`contributing_to_FlowVerse` guide to understand how to create and publish your Flow or contribute to an existing one. 🚀

-Automating The Generation Of FlowCards (READMEs) for the FlowVerse
+Automating the Generation of FlowCards (README) for the FlowVerse
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     Check out the :ref:`automating_doc` guide to speed up the process of creating FlowCards (READMEs) for the FlowVerse.